 Head north on Airport Road and dip into the Flight Club for an affordable, fun and young scene.
 The neighborhood hangout hosts regular live music, trivia and game nights and serves up specials on bar snacks, beer and cocktails.
 Summit County breweries rule the taps and all food is handmade in-house.
 Bring quarters and a friend and play old-school Pac-Man while savoring the roasted garlic alfredo pizza.

 Check the Breck Insider Calendar for more live music, happy hour deals and more!

 Opening in 2020, three miles north of Breckenridge, this all-day café is part of the new hotel-hostel LOGE Camp concept.
 The outdoor-focused lodging group originated in Washington and the Breck outpost marks its fifth location.
 An onsite coffee shop serves a full café menu, including locally sourced breakfast burritos and coffee from Rocky Mountain Coffee Roasters in Frisco.
 Stop by in the evening for locally brewed beer around the fire pits and free open-to-the-public events such as outdoor movies at sunset on Friday nights and live music around the outside stage on Saturdays from 6 to 8pm.

+Article originally written by Lisa Blake, and later edited in 2020.
 More by Lisa Blake at: lisablakecreative.com.